 Professional Development Training (PDT): AFROTC has opportunities to attend PDT events over the summer and during the school year.
 PDTs for juniors and seniors allow cadets to broaden their leadership skills.
 PDTs may include, but are not limited to planning and executing large-scale events, attending specialized training events, and summer internships.

-Key Milestones: During your AS300 year, there are key milestones that you should expect to have completed or at least initiated.
+Key Milestones: During your AS400 year, there are key milestones that you should expect to have completed.